 - Involves alcohol or drugs; - Represents a pattern of conduct including parking or moving violations); - Involves dishonesty; or - Involves any incident that may call into question the ability of the student to meet the essential eligibility and character and fitness requirements required for licensure in most jurisdictions.
-As an example, see Rule 5 of the Minnesota Rules for Admission to the Bar at https://www.ble.mn.gov/rules/
+As an example, see Rule 5 of the Minnesota Rules for Admission to the Bar

-Students who need to disclose incidents covered by the above must complete the following on-line form and include the details of the update (including relevant dates, dispositions, etc.). https://mitchellhamline.edu/students/online-student-update-form/ https://mitchellhamline.edu/students/online-student-amendment-form/
+Students who need to disclose incidents covered by the above must complete the following online form and include the details of the update (including relevant dates, dispositions, etc.).